Tampa Bay Rays at San Diego Padres game preview

 BOTTOM LINE

-Tampa Bay’s Sogard puts 10-game hit streak on the line against Padres.
+San Diego enters the game as losers of their last three games.

-The Padres are 28-32 in home games.
-The San Diego offense has compiled a .246 batting average as a team this season, Fernando Tatis Jr. leads the team with a mark of .315.
+The Padres are 28-33 on their home turf.
+San Diego has slugged .432 this season.
+Fernando Tatis Jr. leads the team with a mark of .590.

-The Rays have gone 39-22 away from home.
-Tampa Bay is slugging .433 as a unit.
-Austin Meadows leads the team with a slugging percentage of .526.
-The Rays won the last meeting 10-4.
-Austin Pruitt secured his second victory and Avisail Garcia went 3-for-6 with a double, a home run and two RBIs for Tampa Bay.
-Joey Lucchesi took his seventh loss for San Diego.
+The Rays are 40-22 on the road.
+Tampa Bay has slugged .434 this season.
+Austin Meadows leads the team with a .532 slugging percentage, including 45 extra-base hits and 20 home runs.
+The Rays won the last meeting 7-5.
+Nick Anderson secured his fourth victory and Ji-Man Choi went 3-for-5 with two doubles, a home run and two RBIs for Tampa Bay.
+Michel Baez registered his first loss for San Diego.

 TOP PERFORMERS

-Eric Hosmer leads the Padres with 79 RBIs and is batting .281.
-Manuel Margot is 8-for-27 with two doubles, four home runs and seven RBIs over the last 10 games for San Diego.
+Hunter Renfroe leads the Padres with 31 home runs and is slugging .548.
+Manuel Margot is 8-for-29 with two doubles, four home runs and seven RBIs over the last 10 games for San Diego.

-Meadows leads the Rays with 19 home runs and is batting .285.
-Mike Zunino is 5-for-19 with three home runs and six RBIs over the last 10 games for Tampa Bay.
+Meadows leads the Rays with 58 RBIs and is batting .286.
+Avisail Garcia is 12-for-37 with two doubles, three home runs and eight RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES